 • Psychological paradigm = elements internal to observer = subjectivist

-Blaise Pascal’s (1623 – 1662) pithy dictum, the heart has its reasons which the mind cannot comprehend, illustrates the dichotomy between cognition and affect.
+Blaise Pascal’s (1623 – 1662) pithy dictum, the heart has its reasons which the mind cannot comprehend, illustrates the dichotomy between affect and cognition.

-I propose that this distinction should provide the basis for the major classification of landscape methods, between on the one hand, physically- based methods and, on the other hand, psychologically-based methods, the former being those based on viewing beauty as physically intrinsic in the landscape while the latter view it as a human construct.
+It is proposed that this distinction should provide the basis for the major classification of landscape methods, between on the one hand, physically-based methods and, on the other hand, psychologically-based methods, the former being those based on viewing beauty as physically intrinsic in the landscape while the latter view it as a human construct.